Linuxfabrik/monitoring-plugins/check-plugins/scheduled-task/README.md

                       [--status {Disabled,Queued,Ready,Running,Unknown}]
                       --task TASK

-Check the status of a scheduled task.
+Checks the status and last result of a Windows Scheduled Task.
+Alerts when the task has failed or returned a non-zero exit code.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --severity {warn,crit}
+                        Severity when the task is not in the expected status.
+                        Default: warn.
-                        Severity if something is found.
-Default: warn --status {Disabled,Queued,Ready,Running,Unknown}
+  --status {Disabled,Queued,Ready,Running,Unknown}
+                        Expected task status.
+Can be specified multiple times.
-                        Expected task status (repeating).
-Default: ['Ready',
+                        Default: ['Ready', 'Running'].
-                        'Running']
-  --task TASK           Name of the scheduled task.
+  --task TASK           Name of the Windows scheduled task to check.
 ```